Networking Architecture and Key Supporting Technologies for Human Digital Twin in Personalized Healthcare: A Comprehensive Survey: Key Technologies for Data Management Layer

 \subsubsection{Cybersecurity}

-It has been revealed that cyber-attacks are the most frequent causes of medical data breaches \cite{363}.
+It has been revealed that cyber-attacks are the most frequent causes of medical data breaches.
 An adversary can violate HDT privacy and security requirements by introducing ransomware attacks, stealing users’ information and blackmailing patients.
-HDT also tends to suffer from organ hijacking if security is not guaranteed.
-Some common cyber-attacks in the context of HDT are as follows.
+For example, attackers may launch attacks on wireless personal area networks (WPANs), such as replay attacks on BLE, and eavesdropping on ZigBee \cite{505, 504}, to compromise the HDT resulting in organ hijacking.
+Some typical cyber-attacks in the context of HDT are elaborated as follows.

-\begin{enumerate}[i)] \item \emph{Denial of service (DoS)}: In HDT, the vulnerabilities of any connected device, such as an implantable biomedical sensor or an XR device, may allow attackers to take full control, resulting in a DoS attack, where the affected user is unable to receive correct information such as treatment instructions. \item \emph{Data modification}: In HDT, an attacker may launch data modification attack, thereby causing malicious behaviour of HDT including denial of required treatments for the concerned patient. \item \emph{Data injection}: In HDT, malicious data may be injected to alter the normal execution process.
-Such an attack can drive HDT into an unsafe state, making the system susceptible to data loss, DoS and data integrity attacks. \item \emph{Eavesdropping}: In HDT, attackers may launch an eavesdropping attack to intercept data during its transmission, leading to a privacy breach and violation. \end{enumerate}
+\begin{enumerate}[-] \item \emph{Denial of service (DoS)}: Attackers can flood WPANs with excessive traffics or requests, resulting in DoS attacks that can overload or disrupt the network's operations \cite{479}.
+This can cause devices such as wearable biomedical devices and smartphones in the data acquisition layer of HDT to disconnect, and the affected users may become unable to receive or send information. \item \emph{Battery exhaustion attacks}: WPAN devices, including wearable and implantable biomedical devices, are usually battery operated devices that enter sleep mode when inactive.
+Battery exhaustion attacks force continuous fraudulent connection requests to drain the battery and cause the device to become unavailable \cite{479}. \item \emph{Man in the middle (MITM) attacks}: An attacker may insert itself into the communication (e.g., BLE and ZigBee) channel between two legitimate devices (e.g., between personal devices or devices and gateways), while maintaining the facade that they are communicating with other directly \cite{479}.
+For instance, both legitimate generic access profile central and peripheral devices will be associated with the impostor device to monitor the messages between the two legitimate devices. \item \emph{Data modification}: In HDT, an attacker may launch data modification attack, thereby causing malicious behaviour of HDT including denial of required treatments for the concerned patient. \item \emph{Data injection}: In HDT, malicious data may be injected to alter the normal execution process.
+Such an attack can drive HDT into an unsafe state, making the system susceptible to data loss, DoS and data integrity attacks. \item \emph{Eavesdropping}: In HDT, eavesdropping attacks can be passive or active.
+An attacker quietly monitors message transmission and gathers useful information for the desired purpose in passive attacks.
+In contrast, active attacks occur when fraudulent nodes participate in communications, posing as legitimate ones to obtain important information, such as healthcare-related data and personal information, for misuse \cite{479}.